Stratagem360AI/MySQLMCP-Project/Readme.md

 ***server.py*** - MCP server implementation with advanced tools
 ***main.py*** - Application entry point with proper error handling

+***Disclaimer*** - Some of the project aspects are ***"vibe-coded"***.
+The goal is to provide a conceptual understanding of MCP Server Implementation, rather than handing over thoroughly tested, production-ready code.
+With this disclaimer, please feel free to use it for training and understanding purposes only.

 # **🤖 LLM Integration Features**
 Multiple LLM Providers: